izzy1090/izzy1090/README.md

 Programmer
 ---------------------------------

-I’m looking for a Full-Stack engineering role on a highly skilled team working with a modern technical stack to create web applications and solve difficult challenges.
-Previously, I worked in the music industry as a music supervisor, audio engineer/producer and composer for 7+ years.
-I enjoy the process of creating something from nothing and maximizing efficiency.

 * 🌍  I'm based in New York, NY
 * ✉️  You can contact me at [michaelisabella1@gmail.com](mailto:michaelisabella1@gmail.com)
 * 🧠  I'm currently developing a [Sega Genesis game](https://github.com/izzy1090/adventure-rpg) and a [Reddit User History](https://github.com/izzy1090/reddit-user-history) web app.